Course Catalog

 60.3720097 (B)

-60.3720099 (Y)The Level II Spanish course is an honors level course that focuses on the continued development of communicative competence in the target language and understanding of the culture(s) of the people who speak the language.
+60.3720099 (Y)The Level II Spanish course focuses on the continued development of communicative competence in the target language and understanding of the culture(s) of the people who speak the language.
 It assumes that the students have successfully completed a Level I course or are at a Novice-Mid level of proficiency.
 Students begin to show a greater level of accuracy when using basic language structures, and they are exposed to more complex features of the language.
 They continue to focus on communicating about their immediate world and daily life activities, read material on familiar topics, and write short, directed compositions.
 An important component of language classes is the use of the language beyond the classroom in the real world.
 The integration of technology is an important tool in accessing authentic information in the target language and in providing students the opportunity to interact with native speakers.
 By the end of Level II, students will exhibit Novice-Mid level proficiency in speaking and writing and Novice-High level proficiency in listening and reading (ACTFL Proficiency Guidelines, 1999).
 Syllabus Spanish III (Honors)

 60.3730096 (A)